KaioMaximiano/fastapi-jwt-auth/README.md

 # FastAPI JWT Auth

-## Descrição
+## Description
-Uma API feita com FastAPI que utiliza autenticação JWT para proteger rotas.
-A API interage com um banco de dados SQLite para armazenar e recuperar dados de usuários.
+The API that uses FastAPI with auth JWT to protect routes.
+The API interacts with the SQLite database to store and retrieve user's data

-## Configuração
+## Set up and Configuration

 Clone o repositóry:
    git clone https://github.com/KaioMaximiano/fastapi-jwt-auth.git